vu2lid/cgpt_scaleWeightsAndMeasures_Go/README.md

 Get OpenAI API key (check References towards the end).
 Copy `.env.example` to `.env` and add the API key there.

-After installing `Go` , it should be possible to run each demo program with something like `go run main.go`.
+After installing `Go` , it should be possible to run the demo with something like `go run main.go`.
 This will start a local REST service on port 3000.

 To try the backend REST service - it should be possible to test some weights and measures scaling REST endpoint with something like: